saajidsetu/Giftz/README.md

 # Giftz
 Giftz is a shopping store.
-It’s a web based project actually ECommerce.
+It’s a web based project actually E-Commerce.
 By Giftz people can buy or give superior products.
 It’s a combine of two-sided user (customer & Admin).
 Admin manages the store & customer shop on the website.
 - Development Platform: ASP.NET & WEB Technology
 - Architecture: 3 Layer
 The following features have included in this project.